aleksati/hardanger-fiddle-performance-analysis/README.md

 * MIDI audio support.

-## 2. Inspecting melodic-rythmic structures (motifs)
+## 2. Timing patterns of section and phrase repetitions
 <p align="left">
  <img src="presentation/img/2.jpg" width=auto>
 </p>
 <p align="center">In this tool, we specifically define <b>timing patterns</b> as relative <b>beat duration ratios</b>.</p>

-* Here we import a specific text file listing the "location" og all the motifs of the performance.
-The list is added to the track dictionary.
+* Here we import a specific text file listing the "location" og all the section and phrase repetitions in the performance.
+This list is added to the track dictionary under "harmonic_patterns".

-* By selecting a bar/measure range, for instance from bar-1 to bar-3, the program will see if the selection corresponds to any of the performance motifs.
-If it finds matches, it colors ALL instances of the current motif in the score and plots the timing patterns of said instances.
+* By selecting a bar/measure range, for instance from bar-1 to bar-3, the program will see if the selection corresponds to any repeating sections in the performance.
+If it finds matches, it colors ALL instances of the section and plots its timing patterns.
-	* This enables us to investigate the timing patterns of recurring motifs in the performance, a technique similar to what is used in (Johansson 2019, p.5).
+	* A technique similar to what is used in (Johansson 2019, p.5).
 We can of course export the plotted data as a smaller, more concise dictionary.

 ## Further work suggestions

 * When adjusting beat onsets and durations, we only do so in one place.
-However, if the beat is part of a repeating motif (harmonic pattern), maybe a good idea would be to make the local change propegate to all instances of the motif.
-So all instances of the repeating motif would be subjected to the same changes.
+However, if the beat is part of a repeating section, maybe a good idea would be to make the local change propegate to all its instances.
+So all instances would be subjected to the same changes.
 We could have a toggle to turn such propegation "on" and "off".

 <small>*The note ratios are calculated with respects to their associated beat duration.
 The beat ratios are calculated with respect to their associated bar duration.</small> <br>

 # Tool nr.3
-## 3. Investigate Musical Properties of Recurring Timing Patterns.
+## 3. Musical properties of recurring timing patterns.
 <p align="left">
  <img src="presentation/img/3.2.jpg" width=auto>
 </p>